denten-books/plain-text/2-device.md

 Seen in this light, the pre-WWII concern with literary technique anticipates the post-war turn towards technology as a field of cultural analysis.
-The formalist period in literary theory signalled a turn away from history or philosophy of literature towards the mechanics of literary production.
+The formalist period in literary theory signalled a turn away from history and philosophy of literature towards the mechanics of literary production.
 The technical turn entailed a mechanistic understanding of language, by which linguistic phenomena was viewed as a system of moving parts, whose